 What will others think blab la bla?

-Will mum be ok on her own – I can’t just pop back
+Will mum be ok on her own – I can’t just pop back if I leave

 But I started dreaming about this wee island every night and it started weaving its spell again from the moment I gave it a glance in the realm of possibility.
-It had been 17 years since I last set foot upon it!
+It had been 17 years since I last set foot upon Iona!

 I had no idea if or when we would really be able to travel from UK to Scotland, but I started making tentative plans.
 The UK and Scottish Government announced new measures, and I had to heed both restrictions.
 Fast forward a few weeks and I was on a train, masked up and double sanitizer on hand.

 It was all a bit surreal.
 Only two other people on the train platform.
 Only 4 in the carriage to Glasgow.
 The first stop was a legally operating hotel in Oban, then the ferry to Mull, and next a bus across Mull where I was the ONLY passenger.
 I got to natter all the way to the driver.
 From 3 meters away of course.
-The poor lad had spent four months driving his bus back and forth twice every day for a 70 minute trip with no passengers: just parcels, shopping, wool and supplies for the housebound locals.
+The poor lad had spent four months driving his bus back and forth twice every day for a 70 minute trip with no passengers: just parcels, shopping, wool and supplies for the house-bound locals.
 Talk about a driving meditation with no cars and just a few sheep and highland cattle to look out for on the single lane track.
-Suddenly a real person to carry was such a novelty – so much so that he forgot to open the hold for my suitcase when we arrived in Fionnphort and was about to turn around and drive merrily off.
+Suddenly having a real person to carry was such a novelty – so much so that he forgot to open the hold for my suitcase when we arrived in Fionnphort and was about to turn around and drive merrily off.
 Hey, wait up there Steve.

 And then there is the final Calmac ferry before you can set foot on Iona.

 The power of showing up somewhere always amazes me.
 The initial cottage I had secured for 6 weeks had fallen through a few days before traveling.
-Covid measures meant they needed it back.
+Covid measures meant they needed it back to isolate guests.
 I was planning 3 weeks of intense retreat and an extra 3 weeks to start writing again.
 So my wonderful friend, DF, back from when I worked on the island 18 years ago in the summer of 2002, kindly helped secure me a new spot.
 But for 2 weeks only.
 I knew I had to let go of all plans, anticipated outcomes and just BE THERE to allow the magic of Iona to find me – I hoped.
 My life motto, and specifically living location free for almost 4.5 years, is that you can’t know everything before you go.

 I am now in my third accommodation and have been here for a month today!

-THE PROCESS TO FREEDOM
+THE PROCESS TO FREEDOM – WHAT I DID